Hello creative friends,

 but alternatively you could certainly use any specimen card printable.

-If you’d like to know more about the Handmade Club’s
+If you’d like to know more about this kit —> please see this Woodland Whimsy post.

 PIN for later